 Pay a Parking Ticket

 If you get a parking ticket and want to pay it online, you can click here.
 If you are towed, you have to go to the Ocean City Police Department and pay the ticket.
 Then, you have to go to the impound lot located behind the Police Department’s main building with your receipt of payment to get your car.
 The address of the Police Department’s main building is 6501 Coastal Highway in Ocean City, MD.

 Physically Challenged Visitors

-In order to accommodate our physically challenged patrons, a 90-minute grace period is in place.
+In order to accommodate our physically challenged patrons, a 60-minute grace period is in place for street and municipal parking.
 This allows those person(s) to view the ocean or pick-up an item from the boardwalk.
 In addition, there are handicap parking spaces located near the beach as well as the boardwalk.

 100th Street Parking Lot